Hydrodynamic Synchronisation of Chiral Microswimmers

-\paragraph*{Synchronisation of circular swimmers.-}
+\paragraph*{Synchronisation of circular swimmers.---}

-Starting from isotropic initial conditions, we find that the circular swimmers spontaneously synchronise their rotation when $\phi\sim 1\ldots 10$\% and $r_t\sim a$ (Fig.~\ref{fig2}).
-The synchronisation corresponds to the growth of both azimuthal and polar order, where typically $P_s\approx P_m\gtrsim 0.8$ at long times (Fig.~\ref{fig3}a).
-In the steady state, the system shows both frequency and phase locking (Fig.~\ref{fig3}c and d).
-The angular velocity $\omega$ distribution has a peak at the single particle value $\omega_0$ { and its width corresponds to the fluctuations arising from the hydrodynamic coupling between the particles.
-These are reduced in the synchronised state (Fig.~\ref{fig3}c).}

-The phase locking is apparent from the distribution of the lag angle $\alpha = \alpha_{1,2}^{s\perp}$ { calculated from all the particle pairs, considering the $\bm{s}$ vectors of two different rotors in the plane perpendicular to the global polar director, $\bm{P}_M=\sum_{i}^{N}\bm{m_i}$.
-The distribution of $\alpha$ changes from uniform at $t\sim0$ to a normal distribution with a peak at $\alpha\approx 0$ in the globally synchronised state (Fig.~\ref{fig3}d).}

-In this state, the particle trajectories are circular and aligned perpendicularly to $\bm{P}_M$ (bottom row in Fig.~\ref{fig3}e).
+Starting from isotropic initial conditions, we find that circular swimmers spontaneously synchronise their rotation when $\phi\approx 3\ldots 23$\% and $r_t\approx 2\dots 5a$ (Fig.~\ref{fig2}).
+The synchronisation corresponds to the spontaneous alignment of the particle velocities, with the growth of both azimuthal and polar order, where typically $P_s\approx P_m\approx P_v\gtrsim 0.85$ at long times (Fig.~\ref{fig3}a).
+The phase locking is apparent from the distribution of the lag angle $\alpha = \alpha_{1,2}^{s\perp}$ calculated from all the particle pairs, considering the $\bm{s}$ vectors of two different rotors in the plane perpendicular to the global polar director, $\bm{P}_M\sim\sum_{i}^{N}\bm{m_i}$.
+The distribution of $\alpha$ changes from uniform at $t\approx 0$ to a normal distribution with a peak at $\alpha\approx 0$ in the globally synchronised state (Fig.~\ref{fig3}d).
+In this state, the particle trajectories are circular and aligned perpendicularly to $\bm{P}_M$ (right in Fig.~\ref{fig3}e).